-Show readers what is most important in a live coverage
+Show readers what is most important in live coverage

-Why highlighting important posts in a live blog is key
+Why you should highlight important posts in a live blog

-Live blogs are a great way to communicate with readers in an on-going stream of updates.
-Be it a football game, an ongoing election, or stock market news, live blogs help journalists tell stories in concise updates, ensuring readers to always find the latest news on their chosen digital newspaper.
+Live blogs are a great way to communicate with readers in an ongoing stream of updates.
+Be it a football game, an ongoing election, or stock market news, live blogs help journalists tell stories with concise updates, ensuring readers always find the latest news on their chosen digital newspaper.

-For readers who land on a live blog page, this translates into scrolling through many news feed to find the most relevant posts.
-This, of course, isn’t ideal as readers might not be willing to scroll through the existing content to find the information they were looking for.
+For readers who land on a live blog page, this translates into scrolling through many news items in a feed to find the most relevant posts.
+This, of course, isn’t ideal.
+Readers might not be willing to scroll through a lot of existing content to find the information they are looking for.

 Grabbing readers attention & piquing their interest